Viper-Staking/Docker-Containers/README.md

 The cardano-node container provides a ready to use build of the cardano-node software built from the source with all required dependencies.
-The `latest` tag also provided a develoment environment and node monitoring support via prometheus.
+The `latest` tag also provides a development environment and node monitoring support via prometheus.
 The `slim` tag provides a minimal install of the node only.

 See more information [here](./cardano-node/README.md).